Azure-Samples/Serverless-microservices-reference-architecture/documentation/setup.md

 From a PowerShell command, use the following command to provision the `Prod` environment:
 `./build.ps1 -Target Provision -ScriptArgs '--Env=Prod'`

+**Please note** that provisiong a Cosmos DB Account takes a long time to be online.
+If you proceed with creating a database and the colections while the status is `Creating`, you will get an error that says something like `bad request` without much of an explanation.
+Once the DB Account becomes `Online`, you can continue to provision the rest (by re-invoking the `provision` command).
+The exact error is: One or more errors occurred.
+Long running operation failed with status 'BadRequest'.

 Unfortunately, the Cake script cannot provision the following resources because they are currently not supported in the [Azure Management Libraries for .NET](https://github.com/Azure/azure-libraries-for-net):

 - [App Insights]()